Families Handbook 2016-17

 We welcome your comments.
 If you have a suggestion for making our Families Handbook more useful, please write to the editor at the Office of the Dean of the College, 409 West College, Princeton University, Princeton, NJ 08544.
 Thank you.

-Produced by the Office of the Dean of the College and Office of Communications; Shakuntala Sanyal, editor.
+Produced by the Office of Communications and Office of the Dean of the College; Emily Aronson and Shakuntala Sanyal, editors.

 In compliance with Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, Title VI of the Civil Rights Act of 1964 and other federal, state, and local laws, Princeton University does not discriminate on the basis of age, race, color, sex, sexual orientation, gender identity, religion, national or ethnic origin, disability, or veteran status in any phase of its employment process, in any phase of its admission or financial aid programs, or other aspects of its educational programs or activities.
 The vice provost for institutional equity and diversity is the individual designated by the University to coordinate its efforts to comply with Title IX, Section 504 and other equal opportunity and affirmative action regulations and laws.
 Questions or concerns regarding Title IX, Section 504 or other aspects of Princeton’s equal opportunity or affirmative action programs should be directed to the Office of the Vice Provost for Institutional Equity and Diversity, Princeton University, 205 Nassau Hall, Princeton, NJ 08544 or 609-258-6110.

-Princeton in the Nation’s Service and in the Service of All Nations
+Princeton in the Nation’s Service and the Service of Humanity